 An increasing number of pet owners have become victims of daylight, street theft, with criminals and organised gangs stealing companion and expensive, pure-bred dogs to order, selling them on the black market in a trade that makes them some easy money.

 With pedigree dogs being very expensive, some costing hundreds of pounds, it’s not a surprise that thefts are on the increase.
 Why would these unscrupulous pet owners go to a reputable dog breeder, when they can obtain a purebred dog at half the price?
 Some dogs may be stolen for ransom money, others may be taken and used in puppy farms as breeding dogs, and a few may even be used as prey in dog-fights.
 Incidents have been reported of dogs being taken from cars, from their owner’s garden or yard, yet now we are seeing scenes where dogs are taken right from under their owner’s noses, on the street.

 Take precautions to keep your dog safe

 Always keep your dog on a leash when outside of the home and be aware of any strangers in the neighbourhood or people asking questions about your dog.
 As a sensible precaution, never tie up your dog outside a store or coffee shop, as this can mean disaster.
-Thieves will watch you go inside and will know that if you’re stopping for a coffee you could well be otherwise occupied for up to 20 minutes, ample time to untie your dog and be away with him.
+Thieves will watch you go inside and will know that if you’re shopping for a coffee you could well be otherwise occupied for up to 20 minutes, ample time to untie your dog and be away with him.
 If you do need to go shopping, make sure you leave your pet at home, or visit dog-friendly stores.

 When you’re heading to any doggy specific locations, such as doggie daycare, the Vet’s surgery or to grooming salons, be very aware of anyone watching your movements with your dog, especially slow-moving vehicles.
 It only takes a few seconds for a crook to jump out of the passenger side of the vehicle and scoop up your dog, leaving you startled and bereft.